CAS-ReproLab/Pyochem_1/README.md

 ## How to use the .ipynb files:
 - **Note**: All of the following information pertains to Microsoft Windows PCs.
 I have not tested any of this on a Mac or tablet.
 The notebooks may be run in Google Colab, but the file input/output process will be different, and some of the dependencies will need to be installed.
 - **Anaconda**: I recommend downloading [Anaconda](https://www.anaconda.com/download) and using the [Anaconda navigator](https://docs.anaconda.com/free/navigator/index.html) to set up your environment.
 - **Dependencies**: You will need to install numpy, matplotlib, pandas, and seaborn.
 This can be done in anaconda navigator.
-Be sure to set all of this up in a new environment.
-These are easily created in the Anaconda navigator.
 - **JupyterLab V. Jupyter Notebook**: I prefer Jupyterlab, which can be installed and launched in the Anaconda navigator.
 It has more features, and can be set to `dark theme` in the settings.
 - **Directories**: I recommend setting up a folder on your desktop, and downloading the .ipynb files into it.
 Once you have launched JupyterLab, navigate to the folder and open/modify the files as needed.